HazeProvinsal/utility-functions/README.md

-A collection of utility functions
+A collection of happy faces

 # Examples

-A happy face looks like this
+A happy face looks like this :DDDDDDDD